threefoldfoundation/info_legal/src/privacypolicy.md

 ### What data do we collect?

-All websites using the ThreeFold Movement Privacy Policy do not collect any data on a personal level.
+All websites using the ThreeFold Movement Privacy Policy do not collect any data on a personal level by default.
 All data being processed is anonymized.
+When signing up for our newsletter we collect your: *email address*

 **How do we collect your data?**

+Browsing data:
 We automatically collect data and process data when you use or view our website via your browser's cookies.

+Newsletter Signups:
+Collected only with your permission through our sign-up form that uses a double opt-in mechanism for you to explicitly accept.

 ### How will we use your data?